-There are two things that prevent people from understanding and truly believing that Doctrine Matters...
+There are two things that typically get in the way of truly believing that Doctrine Matters...

 This is the friendlier of the two detractors, because good intentions are, well...good.
 It at least means we are sincere and that's gotta' count for something.
 Right?
 Well despite what many people want to believe, it is actually possible to worship (the right) God wrongly - in a way He does not accept.
 It is also possible to read, and even teach, the Bible and yet be mislead to the point that you think you know God, when you truly do not.
 In either case, neither good intentions nor sincerity excuse us.
 It is a dangerous thing to depend solely on our "heart being right before the Lord."
 Even our intentions and our conscience must be informed by the objective words of God in the Bible.
 While some are tragically mistaken about their status as Christians, there are many true disciples of Christ who have become content know only what they need to know in order to be saved (mininmalist).
 They brush their lack of holiness and serious study of Scripture under the rug of their positive feelings toward God without considering seriously the practical implications of the lordship of Jesus.
 They do not understand that while there is no condemnation in Christ and while His yoke is in deed easy, we are now free as his bond-slaves to be holy by living according to His commands.
 We are not to trust in our good intentions or allow them to create an artificial contentment with growth in God and His Word.
 Let's look intently into His Word in order to best please God.